How Long to Proof Sourdough (Complete Guide)

 How Long to Proof Sourdough at Room Temperature

-The average range for proofing your sourdough at room temperature can be anywhere from 1-3 hours.
 A room temperature proof on the counter will make the fermentation process go faster because the yeast will grow faster at warmer temps.
 This will obviously depend on the temperature of your kitchen, but a good time frame is 1-3 hours.

 There are factors that will affect timing, such as temperature, dough hydration, starter strength, and even the recipe that you use.

-The main factor will be temperature.
+The main factor will be temperature, though.
 If you proof you dough at room, warm temperature, it will be a shorter amount of time because the yeast will grow faster.
-If you proof in your refrigerator at colder temperatures, it will take longer, usually overnight, to proof your sourdough.

 Cold Proofing: How Long to Proof Sourdough in the Fridge

 Cold proofing, also can be called cold fermentation, times can vary.
 The typical timeframe for overnight proofing your sourdough in the refrigerator is 12- 24 hours.
-You can proof for longer, put to 48 hours, but the dough’s texture could change a bit.
+You can proof for longer, up to 48 hours, but the dough’s texture could change a bit.
 It will still taste great!

 The major benefit to cold proofing your dough is the flexibility it provides.
 When you cold proof in cooler temperatures, you slow down the fermentation process, and you can leave it in the fridge for longer than you would be able to at room temperature.